plan · walk · ask

 - Move Boboli to tomorrow morning or skip it without guilt.

-In the paid app, this kind of Ask Us reply counts as 1 answer.
+In the paid app, this kind of Concierge reply uses 1 credit.

 “It’s raining in Venice and we have outdoor wandering planned all afternoon.”